 So let's get real for a second.
 Every school morning you wake up hoping "this is going to be a good day."
 Your morning is wrecked when your kid wakes up and doesn't want to go to school.
 These are the mornings you fear.
 Parents of school refusal kids know what I am talking about.
 Your day depends on how your kid wakes up.
 If your kid is good, you're good.
 If your kid is bad, you're stuck.
 What do you do?
 Do you try forcing your kid in the car, take away his/her iPad "forever," go to work and leave him/her at home.....
 School Refusal parents, you need help!

-Join us for this four week class as we help you step back, determine the reasons for your child's school refusal behaviors, and develop a step-by-step parenting plan to encourage your child to stay in school all day, everyday.
+Join us for School Refusal: Parents as we help you step back, determine the reasons for your child's school refusal behaviors, and develop a step-by-step parenting plan to encourage your child to stay in school all day, everyday.

 WHO SHOULD ATTEND?